FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 We describe now some elements of the main parameters of ICNTL for MUMPS.

 * __Input matrix parameter__
 	The input matrix is controlled by parameters ICNTL(5) and ICNTL(18).
 The matrix format (resp. matrix pattern and matrix entries) are controlled by INCTL(5) (resp.
 INCTL(18)).
 The different values of ICNTL(5) are 0 for assembled format and 1 for element format.
-In the current release of Freefem$++$, we consider that FE matrix or matrix is storage in assembled format.
+In the current release of Freefem++, we consider that FE matrix or matrix is storage in assembled format.
 Therefore, INCTL(5) is treated as 0 value.
 The main option for ICNTL(18): INCLTL(18)=0 centrally on the host processor, ICNTL(18)=3 distributed the input matrix pattern and the entries (recommended option for distributed matrix by developer of MUMPS).
 For other values of ICNTL(18) see the user's guide of MUMPS.
 These values can be used also in FreeFem++.

 	The default option implemented in FreeFem++ are ICNTL(5)=0 and ICNTL(18)=0.